Device Sensors

 This feature is supported in mobile and wearable applications only.

-The main features of the Sensor API include:
+The main features of the Sensor API include the following:

-Learning how to start, read and stop a sensor is a basic sensor management skill:
+Learning how to start, read and stop a sensor is a basic sensor management skill, follow these steps to manage sensors:

 1. Check that the sensor is supported by the device using the getCapability() method of the SystemInfo interface (in mobile and wearable applications) for the proper capability related to the sensor: